Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Introduction

-In this work, we define for the \textbf{first} time a \textbf{concept-incremental and class-incremental continual learning task within the CBM framework}, a novel challenge that closely mirrors real-world data collection and labeling practices.
-In this task, while new data at each phase introduces new classes, the concepts that the model must learn are cumulative—they expand and build upon concepts learned in previous phases.
-Crucially, \textbf{new data contains both new concepts and a continuation of previously learned concepts}, which the model must leverage to maintain its accuracy while adapting to evolving knowledge.
-This multi-phase, concept-incremental and class-incremental learning task is not only more aligned with real-world data but also poses significant challenges for existing CBM models that have not been designed to handle this kind of incremental learning.
+In this work, we define for the \textbf{first time} a novel \textbf{concept-incremental and class-incremental continual learning task specifically within the CBM framework}, a challenge that precisely mirrors the complexities of real-world multimodal data collection and labeling practices.
+In this task, while new data at each phase introduces distinct sets of classes for prediction, the underlying concepts that the model must learn are cumulative across all phases—they expand and build upon concepts acquired in previous phases.
+Crucially, \textbf{new data for each task contains not only new concepts but also instances that leverage previously learned concepts}, which the model must effectively utilize to maintain its accuracy while adapting to evolving knowledge.
+This multi-phase, concept-incremental and class-incremental learning task is not only more closely aligned with practical multimodal data evolution but also poses significant challenges for existing CBM models, which were not designed to handle this unique form of incremental learning.